 Companies are hemorrhaging sensitive data, from customer information to software source code.
 The culprit is not hackers or ransomware gangs, but their own employees.

 That’s the conclusion of Cyberhaven’s groundbreaking 2022 Insider Risk Report report, The Great Data Heist (download a free copy here).
-The findings are based on anonymized data from over 1.4 million workers and span 360,000 data exfiltration incidents and a broad sample of companies, including 11% of the Fortune 100.
+The findings are based on data from our insider threat software, covering 1.4 million workers and span 360,000 data exfiltration incidents and a broad sample of companies, including 11% of the Fortune 100.

 It’s only possible because of Cyberhaven’s proprietary data lineage technology that traces the movement of sensitive data across cloud and on-premise environments.
 The result is an unprecedented level of detail on when, how, and why employee data leaks happen.

 - Nearly one in ten employees (9.4%) will exfiltrate data over a six-month period, and they’re much more likely to take sensitive information in the two weeks before they resign (83.1% increase in incidents compared to baseline).

 - The top 1% most prolific employee “super stealers” were responsible for 7.7% of incidents, and the top 10% were responsible for 34.9%.

 - What sensitive data is taken?
 Customer data is the most common (44.6% of incidents), followed by source code (13.8%).

 - How employees exfiltrate data: Personal cloud storage accounts are the most common vector (27.5% of incidents), followed by personal email (18.7%).
 Within cloud storage, Dropbox is the most used tool to exfiltrate data (44.8% of data exfiltration via personal cloud storage).

 Until now, there’s been little quantitative evidence on the scale, frequency and sources of internal data leaks.
 The Great Data Heist is the first report of its kind based on comprehensive data, not surveys.